PCCNCF Takes On GAAP Services

 Our website is SAGainesville.weebly.com and we are SundayAssemblyGainesville on Facebook, Meet-up,Twitter and Instagram.

 Hosted by Pride Community Center on the last Friday of each month at 7:30pm, this is a free service to the LGBT community.
 A $2 donation is requested to cover snack and refreshment costs.

 Arriving from all over Eastern Europe, the men who loiter around the Gare du Nord train station in Paris are scraping by however they can, forming gangs for support and protection, ever fearful of being caught by the police and deported.
 When the middle-aged, bourgeois Daniel approaches a boyishly handsome Ukrainian who calls himself Marek for a date, he learns the young man is willing to do anything for some cash.
 What Daniel intends only as sex-for-hire leads to a home invasion – and then an unexpectedly profound relationship.
 The drastically different circumstances of the two men’s lives reveal hidden facets of the city they share.

 Join a diverse group of gamers for both new and classic games.

 From 6pm to 8:30pm at PCCNCF 3131 NW 13th St, Gainesville, FL 32609

 PCCNCF is Seeking Responsible Volunteers for Key Positions

 PCCNCF is YOUR Community Center and we can only continue to succeed with your help.
 We are looking for folks to fill some key volunteer positions at the center.
-We need a Facilities Manager, an Education Events Coordinator, and a Program Coordinator.
+We need an Education Events Coordinator, and a Program Coordinator.
 Each of these positions is important to the ongoing success of the center and only require about two hours a week commitment after the initial training period.
 If you are interested in helping out, please check out the position descriptions or talk to one of our Board Members.

 We can’t do it without you!